Gander International Airport

-Gander International Airport is located in Gander, Newfoundland and Labrador, Canada, and is operated by the Gander International Airport Authority.
+Gander International Airport is an international airport located in Gander, Newfoundland and Labrador, Canada, and is operated by the Gander International Airport Authority.
 Canadian Forces Base Gander shares the airfield but is a separate entity from the airport.
 The airport is sometimes referred to as the "Crossroads of the World", and is classified as an international airport by Transport Canada.

 History

 Early years and prominence

-Construction of the airport began in 1936 and it was opened in 1938, with its first landing on January 11 of that year, by Captain Douglas Fraser flying a Fox Moth of Imperial Airways.
+Construction of the airport began in 1936.
+It was opened in 1938, with its first landing on January 11, by Captain Douglas Fraser flying a Fox Moth of Imperial Airways.
 Within a few years it had four runways and was the largest airport in the world.
 Its official name until 1949 was "Newfoundland Airport".

-In 1940, the operation of the Newfoundland Airport was assigned by the Dominion of Newfoundland to the Royal Canadian Air Force (RCAF) and it was renamed "RCAF Station Gander" in 1941.
-The airfield was heavily used by RAF Ferry Command and Air Transport Command for transporting newly built aircraft across the Atlantic Ocean to the European Theatre, as well as for staging operational anti-submarine patrols dedicated to hunting U-boats in the northwest Atlantic.
+In 1940, the operation of the Newfoundland Airport was assigned by the Dominion of Newfoundland to the Royal Canadian Air Force (RCAF).
+In 1941, it was renamed "RCAF Station Gander".
+The airfield was heavily used by RAF Ferry Command and Air Transport Command for transporting newly built aircraft across the Atlantic Ocean to the European Theatre, and for staging operational anti-submarine patrols dedicated to hunting U-boats in the northwest Atlantic.
 Thousands of aircraft flown by the United States Army Air Corps through the changeover to the United States Army Air Forces and by the RCAF destined for the European Theatre travelled through Gander.